wesbos/React-For-Beginners-Starter-Files/readme.md

 * Some users have reported restarting works
 * You can try the [JavaScript Next](https://packagecontrol.io/packages/JavaScriptNext%20-%20ES6%20Syntax) syntax highlighter instead

+## I can't set Babel at the default syntax higher!

+Make sure you are in a file with the extension of `.js` before you do this step - you can't set the default for a file without having a file open!

 ## I can't see the React tab in my dev tools

 Restart your dev tools or your chrome browser entirely